 The Northwest Agricultural Research Station is an integral site for row-crop production research in the Buckeye State.
-The Station's location - Wood County ranks No.1 in Ohio in soybean and wheat production and No.2 in corn production, with nearby counties also ranking highly - makes it a logical choice to study the challenges facing producers of these valuable commodities.
+The Station's location in Wood County ranks No.1 in Ohio in soybean and wheat production and No.2 in corn production, with nearby counties also ranking highly - makes it a logical choice to study the challenges facing producers of these valuable commodities.
 The Northwest Station serves as a key site for the development of soybean and wheat varieties, with many breeding and screening nurseries located on-site.

 The efficient use of resources is critical in all aspects of field-crop production.
 Multiple studies at the Northwest Station focus on effective management of crop fertility inputs.
 Current projects examine both the input level needed to achieve maximum yield and the level that allows for maximum economic return.
 Other research studies are designed to compare various nutrient sources, both organic and inorganic, along with a variety of application timings.